 The On Cloudstratus has a neutral running footbed which means it’s going to suit most people who have an average foot shape.

 If you do feel you need extra arch support then I would recommend getting yourself a pair of good running insoles to help improve comfort and running form for those who need the extra support underfoot.

 The toe box is wide and feels airy due to the breathable upper material.

-In summary, the On Cloudstratus is a marathon and half-marathon running shoe designed for heavier runners who want to soften the impact while running long distances on the roads.
-The toe box is nice and wide with good ventilation for temperature regulation.
-It’s also a very supportive shoe that has a heel cage that will lock your foot into the shoe.
-It’s a long-distance performance shoe which carries a little more weight than some of On’s other shoes but this adds to its durability.
-If you’re a heavier runner, the 305g weight of the Cloudstratus shouldn’t really be an issue for you, and that double-layered cushioned midsole will be your friend for many many miles.
+In summary, the On Cloudstratus is a marathon and half-marathon running shoe designed for heavier runners who want to soften the impact while running long distances on the roads and the toe box is nice and wide with good ventilation for temperature regulation.

 Jump over to our Best On Running Shoes Ranked and Reviewed list to find out where this shoe ranks amongst On’s other running shoes.